istio/istio.io/content/blog/2018/egress-mongo/index.md

 1. Proceed to [Verify that the TCP egress traffic is directed through the egress gateway](#verify-that-the-tcp-egress-traffic-is-directed-through-the-egress-gateway).

-### Directing TCP traffic to the egress gateway without mutual TLS
+#### Direct TCP traffic to the egress gateway without mutual TLS

-1. Define the `EGRESS_GATEWAY_MONGODB_PORT` environment variable to hold some port for directing traffic through the egress gateway, e.g. `7777`.
+1. Define the `EGRESS_GATEWAY_MONGODB_PORT` environment variable to hold some port for direct traffic through the egress gateway, e.g. `7777`.
 You must select a port that is not used for any other service in the mesh.

     {{< text bash >}}